NautilusTrader

 Kraken documentation

-Kraken provides extensive documentation for users:
+Kraken provides detailed documentation for users:

 Refer to the Kraken documentation in conjunction with this NautilusTrader integration guide.